Cluster time measurement with CEPC calorimeter: A ToF reconstruction algorithm

 \subsection{Performance for single particle showers}

 The input of the algorithm is the projected times of the hits in the shower.
 A dedicated clustering algorithm is needed to assign the hits to the shower corresponding to the originated particle.
 Therefore, the clustering algorithm affects the input of the time reconstruction algorithm.
-In this section, to first decouple the impact of the clustering algorithm, we quantify the performance of the algorithm in single-particle events, considering all the hits in an events.
+In this section, to first decouple the impact of the clustering algorithm, we quantify the performance of the algorithm in single-particle events by considering all the hits in each event as a perfect cluster.
 The reconstructed time is compared with the true shower time, where the true time of a shower is defined as the earliest true projected time of the shower hits.

 Fig. \ref{fig:residual} shows the distribution of the time difference between the reconstructed value and the true value in the 10 GeV $\Ppiplus$ sample.
 This distribution highly depends on the parameter $R$.
 When $R$ is too small or too large, the resulting residual spectrum shows a large width followed by a long tail on one side.
 On the contrary, when $R$ is in an optimal region, the residual distribution is relatively narrow and symmetrical.